top of page

 Pediatric dental team performing a careful dental procedure on a child, focusing on cavity prevention and comfortable dental care

-• Preventing cavities and gum disease
+• Prevent cavities and gum disease

-• Detecting problems early
+• Detect problems early

-• Supporting proper jaw development
+• Support proper development

-• Reducing dental anxiety
+• Reduce dental anxiety

-• Teaching healthy habits
+• Build lifelong healthy habits

 FAQs About Kids’ Dental Checkups

-When should a child first see a dentist?
+When should a child have their first dental appointment?

 Schedule Your Child’s Dental Checkup Today